Wildmoorstone Valley Walk

 1. Go back to stage 1

-About 700 metres from the bridge, you'll reach a path junction with a fingerpost.
-Leave the main path here, and follow the smaller grassy track up to your right, signed to "Goyts Lane".
+About 700 metres from the bridge you'll reach a path junction with a signpost.
+Leave the main path here and follow the smaller grassy track up to your right, signed to "Goyts Lane".

-Turn right here, and within a few strides, you're back at the start of the old railway, with the car park directly ahead, across the road.
+Turn right here, and within a few strides you're back at the start of the old railway, with the car park directly ahead, just across the road.

 Use the buttons below to download a PDF of the walk information and directions, including all the photos: